axita04/On-Off-Keying-module/README.md

 Description:
                 Currently this module mimcs that of a point to point connection but it will soon be akin to that of an OOK modulation scheme through an optical light channel.
 The main module files are in the model folder and the helper is there to make seting objects of this type in a script easier and require less overhead.
                 The Scratch folder included, has a couple of example scripts that show how the module objects are used in a simulation.
 The first script is a simple connection between two nodes using the OOK connection and the other script is an example of using this connection in conjunctions with other connections such as a wifi connection.
+There is also now scripts that use our propagation and error models in conjunction with TCP and UDP and exract useful data that can be readily graphed in third-party programs.

 //installing the actual module